HannahHaensen/github.io/index.md

 # About me

-I am a PhD student at the Human-Centered Computing and Extended Reality Lab (HEX Lab) at the Department of Artifical Intelligence in Biomedical Engineering, Friedrich-Alexander University Erlangen-Nürnberg (FAU).
-I am currently researching the topic of smart remote extended reality teleocnsultation and product guidance under the supervision of Daniel Roth.
-I received my bachelor's degree from HS Aalen, and my master's degree from the TH Ingolstadt, both in computer science.
-During my studies I worked in the industry at MAPAL Dr. Kress KG, c-Com GmbH, Carl Zeiss AG and AUDI AG.
+I am a PhD student at the Human-Centered Computing and Extended Reality Lab (HEX Lab) at the Department of Artificial Intelligence in Biomedical Engineering, Friedrich-Alexander University Erlangen-Nürnberg (FAU).
+I am currently researching the topic of smart remote extended reality teleconsultation and product guidance under the supervision of Daniel Roth.
+I received my bachelor's degree from HS Aalen, and my master's degree from TH Ingolstadt, both in computer science.
+During my studies, I worked in the industry at MAPAL Dr. Kress KG, c-Com GmbH, Carl Zeiss AG and AUDI AG.

 I am interested in computer vision, augmented and virtual reality and in general in many things in life.
 Besides being passionate about my PhD studies I like to play Rugby or go bouldering.